 - Slowly drizzle the heated maple syrup over snow – have fun making designs.
 The thinner you pour the more brittle it will be.

 - Once cooled down and hardened, removed from snow and place on wax paper.

 “How do you keep your sugar from boiling over?
 If you toss in a tablespoon of butter or rub it around the pot’s rim, the crazy bubbles and foam stop immediately.”

 —Michelle Visser, author of Sweep Maple – Backyard Sugarmaking from Tap to Table.

 Find tips and techniques throughout the book, plus her family’s tried-and-true maple recipes to help you incorporate maple products in place of refined sugar.
 (Click here to find the book or stop by Lehman’s retail store in Kidron, Ohio.)

-Glenda Lehman Ervin is the daughter of company founder Jay Lehman and VP of Marketing.
+Glenda Lehman Ervin is the daughter of company founder Jay Lehman and Director of Marketing.
 “I love talking to people who are on their journey to a simpler life.
 Step by step, we are all on the path to a meaningful, satisfying life.
 We are thrilled that Lehman’s can be a part of that journey.”
 Glenda lives in a woods with her husband and two children, just a few miles north of Lehman’s, in Kidron, OH.
 They have two cats named, surprisingly uncreatively, Baby Cat and Girl Cat.